The 1891 Census for Wales on Ancestry.co.uk shows us that the Cavanna family were living in Llanllechid at 14 Ciffodeu Street.

 The 1901 Census finds Louis Kavanagh residing at Plas Coch in Cefn (entire) which is shown as Part of St. Asaph in Denbighshire.

-The Head of the household, Elizabeth Hughes a Widow, 62 years of age, is a Farmer Employer by trade.
-She has two children, John age 29 listed as Farmer’s Son by trade and Ann age 31.
+The Head of the household, Elizabeth Hughes a Widow, 62 years of age, was a Farmer Employer by trade.
+She had two children, John age 29 listed as Farmer’s Son by trade and Ann age 31.

 Louis Kavanagh age 19 is shown to be a Cattleman on Farm by trade born in Llanefydd.

 There is also another Servant at this address, Thomas Roberts age 19 who is a “Carter on farm” by trade.